update raspberry pi os to the latest version

 You can check this guide to determine which version you currently have, and this introduction article to Raspberry Pi OS if you are not yet confident with it.

-If you have a recent Raspberry Pi model, you also have to use a recent Raspberry Pi OS version.
-For example, Raspberry Pi 4 doesn’t boot on Stretch and Raspberry Pi 3B+ doesn’t work on Jessie.
+If you have a recent Raspberry Pi model, you also need to use a recent Raspberry Pi OS version.
+For example, Raspberry Pi 4 won’t boot on Stretch and Raspberry Pi 3B+ doesn’t work on Jessie.

 During writing, the current stable version is Raspberry Pi OS Bullseye.

-If you are using an old version, it’s a good idea to update it.
+If you are using an older version, it’s a good time to update it.

-Raspberry Pi OS Bookworm is not yet considered stable, but the release date is coming soon and repositories for Raspberry Pi OS are already up and running.
-That’s why you can now update to test it (I don’t recommend it in production, or with essential services however).
+Raspberry Pi OS Bookworm is not yet considered stable by the Raspberry Pi Foundation, so it’s not included in Raspberry Pi Imager or on their website.
+But the release date is coming soon, and repositories for Raspberry Pi OS are already up and running.
+That’s why you can now update to test it (I don’t recommend it in production, or with essential services, however).

 Updating sources.list